upbound/docs/content/spaces/observability.md

 datadog    1          0        1             63s
 ```

-- `SELECTED` shows the number of control planes selected by the SharedTelemetryConfig.
+- `SELECTED` shows the number of control planes selected by the `SharedTelemetryConfig`.
 - `FAILED` shows the number of control planes that failed to provision the OpenTelemetry Collector.
-- `PROVISIONED` shows the number of control planes that successfully provisioned the OpenTelemetry Collector, and the OpenTelemetry Collector is running.
+- `PROVISIONED` shows the provisioned and running OpenTelemetry Collectors on each control plane.

-To get more data, we can check the resource status, in which we can see the names of the control planes that were selected and provisioned:
+To return the names of control planes selected and provisioned, review the resource status:

 ```yaml
 ...